chriscdn/RHTools/readme.md

 [alert show];
 ```

 Blocks are released when the user taps a button.
 This means you can reference `self` or `alert` within your blocks without worrying about retain cycles.
-It also means you should never retain the `alert` within your controller.
+This is on the condition that `show` is called after allocating.

 ## RHBarButtonItem